chdrinkall/odin-recipes/README.md

-# odin-recipes
-First odin project
+This is the first project from Odin!